iNavFlight/OpenTX-Telemetry-Widget/docs/Configuration-Settings.md

 Log file playback allows you to playback the latest 5 telemetry log files from up to the last 2 weeks on the currently selected model.
 You must be _unarmed_ for this to work and if you arm while playing back a log file, the playback will be terminated.

 Note also that replay only supports OpenTX file naming semantics; `<MODEL_NAME>-YYYY-MM-DD.csv`.
-If you wish to replay logs on EdgeTX, you will need to rename the log file appropriately.
+If you wish to replay logs on EdgeTX, you will need to rename the log file appropriately (i.e. remove the time component).

 ### Setup